The in a Nutshell-Outline:

 Washing & Care Suggestions

-Nevertheless, daily ventilation is also essential here, so that the bedding can release the moisture absorbed during the night and thus retain its function.
+Daily ventilation like hanging it out to air is also essential here.
+Thus, the bedding can release the moisture absorbed during the night and thereby retain its function.